jacquescrocker/aarrr/README.md

 AARRR - metrics for Pirates
 -----------------------------

-AARRR is a MongoDB backed Rails 3 plugin that helps you track **user lifecycle** metrics for your web apps (with cohorts!).
+AARRR is a MongoDB backed ruby library that helps you track **user lifecycle** metrics for your web apps (with cohorts!).

 The name comes from an acronym coined by Dave McClure that represents the five most important early metrics for any web startup: Acquisition, Activation, Revenue, Retention, and Referral.